 - Use a power drill and two wood screws to hold the frame of the ladder to the header of your support structure.
 Now you can open the ladder to continue the installation.

 - Begin to secure the ladder by pre-drilling four 1/8-inch pilot holes at the top of the frame.

 - Screw 1/4- x 2-inch hex-head lag screws into the header, fixing into place the portion of the ladder that will remain at the top of the opening.
 You should use 1/4-inch washers under the screw heads before finishing.

 - Repeat this process with hex-head lag screws and 1/4-inch washers to secure the mounting plates on the sides of the ladder.

 - Pre-drill four 1/8-inch holes into the wood supports beneath the mounting plates.
 Install hex-head lag screws with fitted washers into the pre-drilled holes.
 Remove any temporary support boards that you were using.

-- Measure the distance from the ladder opening to the floor.
-With your ladder folded, you can mark the area where you’ll need to cut any extra length off for proper fitting.
+- Use a tape measure to mark the distance from the ladder opening to the floor.
+With the ladder folded, mark the legs where you’ll need to trim any extra length for a proper fit.

-- Use a saw to cut the excess ladder material away from your ladder.
+- Use a hand saw or power saw to remove the excess wood length from your ladder.

 The attic is a common point of entry for unwanted cold air in the winter and hot air in the summer.
-There are a few ways you can keep problem air from messing with the comfortable temperature in your home.
+There are a few ways to keep problem air from messing with the comfortable temperature in your home.

 - Use weatherstripping after your attic ladder installation.
-Weatherstripping along the edges of your hatch can keep drafts at bay.
+Weatherstripping along the edges of your hatch can seal spaces and prevent drafts.